Texas' Court of Criminal Appeals reversed a trial-court decision that would

-have allowed PBS series Frontline to videotape jury deliberations in a death
+have allowed PBS series Frontline to videotape jury deliberations in a death-penalty case.

-It would have been the first such taping of a trails involving the death
+It would have been the first such taping of a trial involving the death

 penalty, although capital jury deliberations have been taped before.

-The court ruled 6 to 3 that allowing taping would violate a centuries-old
+The court ruled 6-3 that allowing taping would violate a centuries-old

 rule that jury deliberations should be confidential and private.

-"At the heart of this decision," Frontline said in a statement, "lies
+"At the heart of this decision," Frontline said in a prepared statement, "lies

 Frontline said it had no plans to take further legal action in the case

-and said it was currently assessing whether or not to proceed with filming the
+and it was currently assessing whether or not to proceed with filming the

 case of Cedric Harrison, accused of killing a man during a carjacking.